Dublin Guitar Quartet

 About This Performance

 A rare foursome devoted to contemporary music, from the celebratory to the cerebral.
 The Dublin Guitar Quartet has piloted an impressive list of premieres, new work and original arrangements from compositional giants—and works audiences clamor to hear—delivered with tremendous vitality and style.
 “A wonderful ensemble.
 The Dublin Guitar Quartet has carved a place for itself in the world of classical music.” —Philip Glass

 PHILIP GLASS: String Quartet No. 2 Company; Piano Etudes No. 2, 9, 16, and 20; String Quartet No. 3 Mishima

 RACHEL GRIMES: Book of Leaves

-The DGQ are developing the electric side of the guitar quartet repertoire with works like Nagoya Guitars and Electric Counterpoint by Steve Reich, and a recent commission for electric guitar quartet, Amplified by Michael Gordon.
-This was premiered at the David Lang/Bang on a Can curated festival of new music at the National Concert Hall, Dublin in February 2015.
-The U.S. premiere took place at the Brooklyn Academy of Music (BAM) in December 2017.
+The DGQ are developing the electric side of the guitar quartet repertoire with works like Nagoya Guitars and Electric Counterpoint by Steve Reich, along with the commission mentioned above for electric guitar quartet, Amplified, by Michael Gordon.
+This was premiered at the David Lang/Bang on a curated festival of new music at the National Concert Hall, Dublin in February 2015.